edeprince3/pdaggerq/README.md

         'r1'
         'r2'

-    Note that factor such as the 1/4 associated with t2, l2, and r2 are handled internally.
+    Note that factors such as the 1/4 associated with t2, l2, and r2 are handled internally.

     #### add_commutator: